-While it still remains to be seen what the future holds with this new wave of open source licenses and clauses, as this year comes to a close, it is a good time to take a look at the trends of open source license usage in 2018 and compare them to previous years.
+As this year comes to a close, it is a good time to take a look at the trends of open source license usage in 2019 and compare them to previous years.

-Our research team has collected the information from the WhiteSource database, which includes more than 4 million open source packages and 130 million open source files covering over 200 programming languages, to learn which were the most popular open source licenses in 2018, compared to 2017 and 2016.
+Our research team has collected information from the WhiteSource database, which includes more than 4 million open source packages and 130 million open source files covering over 200 programming languages, to learn which were the most popular open source licenses in 2019.
 Results show that use of permissive open source licenses continues to rise, while usage of copyleft licenses, and the GPL-family in particular, continues to decrease.

 Permissive Open Source Licenses Continue to Trend

-Use of permissive, or “Anything Goes” open source licenses is still on the rise, continuing the trend we saw in 2017.
+Use of permissive open source licenses is still on the rise, continuing the trend we saw in 2018.
 MIT and Apache 2.0 licenses once again take first and second place in our list of top 10 most popular open source licenses of the year, both rising by one percent as compared to last year.

-Permissive open source licenses, lovingly referred to as “Anything Goes”, place minimal restrictions on how others can use open source components.
+Permissive open source licenses place minimal restrictions on how others can use open source components.
 This type of license allows varying degrees of freedom to use, modify, and redistribute open source code, permitting its use in proprietary derivative works, and requiring nearly nothing in return.

-According to this year’s data, 64% of open source components have permissive licenses.
-That’s an 8% rise from last year’s 56%.
-Only 36% of the top 10 most popular open source licenses are copyleft, compared to 40% last year.
-The numbers show that developers and organizations continue to choose permissive licenses.
+According to this year’s data, 67% of open source components have permissive licenses.
+That’s a 3% rise from last year’s 64%.
+Only 33% of the top 10 most popular open source licenses are copyleft, compared to 36% last year and 59% in 2012.
+The numbers show that developers and organizations continue to prefer permissive licenses.

 This can be explained by the continuous rise in open source usage.
 Open source has become mainstream, and the open source community is embraced and supported by the commercial software community.
-With companies like Microsoft and Google actively participating and contributing heavily to the open source community, the “Us” vs. “Them” mentality that ruled in the early days of open source is long gone.
+With companies like Microsoft and Google stand behind some major open source projects, the “Us” vs. “Them” mentality that ruled in the early days of open source is long gone.
 In the interest of this widespread cooperation, and encouraging open source usage, permissive licenses are winning.

 Users, in turn, are choosing the components with the licenses that seem to have fewer strings attached.
-Open source components with permissive licenses seem to offer them all a solution, helping to ease the challenges of open source licensing compliance for legal departments.
+Open source components with permissive licenses seem to offer them all a simple solution, by minimizing the challenges of open source licensing compliance for legal departments.

 Still at the Top: The MIT Open Source License

 According to GitHub’s choosealicense.com, The MIT license “lets people do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.”
-Last year Facebook very publicly replaced the contentious React license with an MIT license.
+Two years ago Facebook very publicly replaced the contentious React license with an MIT license.

 The Apache 2.0 License Continues to Dominate

 Two years ago, when we rounded up the numbers for 2017, the permissive Apache 2.0 license shook things up by making a leap to 2nd place on our top 10 open source licenses list, replacing the copyleft GPL 3.0 license.
-This year, the rise in Apache 2.0’s popularity continues, as it gains another one percent and comes in strong at second place with 22%.
+This year, the rise in Apache 2.0’s popularity continues, as it gains another one percent and comes in strong at second place with 23%.

 According to GitHub’s choosealicense.com, The Apache 2.0 license’s main conditions require preservation of copyright and license notices, providing an express grant of patent rights, and allowing licensed works, modifications, and larger works to be distributed under different terms and without source code.
 Apache 2.0 is the license for quite a few popular open source projects, including Kubernetes, Swift, and PDF.js — to name a few.